Skip to main content

 8 mentions Positive Neutral Negative

-The atmosphere in Monstrum 2 is widely praised for its engaging and immersive qualities, featuring a chaotic yet intriguing soundscape and a well-designed sea fort.
-While the game captures the essence of its predecessor with a strong thematic presence, some players feel that the procedural generation leads to a lack of structural coherence in the environment.
+The atmosphere in Monstrum 2 is widely praised for its engaging and immersive qualities, featuring a chaotic yet intriguing environment enhanced by a strong soundscape.
+While the game captures the essence of its predecessor with a focus on tension and survival, some players feel that the procedural generation leads to a lack of structural coherence in the map design.
 Overall, the atmosphere is a highlight, contributing significantly to the gameplay experience, despite some criticisms regarding character animations and model quality.

 • “Monstrum 2 is a fairly interesting and engaging game with a great atmosphere, challenging puzzles, and terrifying mutants.”